Mexico City National Cemetery

 The Mexico City National Cemetery is a cemetery in Mexico City.
-It was established in 1851 by the United States Congress to gather the American dead of the Mexican–American War that lay in the nearby fields and to provide burial space for Americans who died in the vicinity.
+It was established in 1851 by the United States Congress to gather the American dead of the Mexican–American War who lay in the nearby fields and to provide burial space for Americans who died in the vicinity.

-The first dedicated United States military cemetery abroad, it served as a model for later cemeteries.
+It is first dedicated United States military cemetery abroad and served as a model for later cemeteries.

 History

-An act of Congress on 28 September 1850 authorized the purchase of land for a cemetery.
+An Act of Congress on 28 September 1850 authorized the purchase of land for a cemetery.
 Two acres were purchased for US$3,000 and US$1,734 worth of improvements were done in July 1852.
 The 750 individuals were interred in 1853.

 A small monument marks the common grave of 750 American dead of the War of 1847.
 Inscribed on the monument are the words: